ProNeverFake/kios/README.md

 **DEVELOPER'S PLAN:**
 - [ ] Mios object grounding is not necessary for kios usage. remove this part in the future.
-- [ ] Enable parameter check according to the action phase in the command.
+- [ ] Enable parameter check (in mios) according to the action phase in the command.
 - [ ] **TOP** Add new node Planner for high level planning.
 Wrap the xml generating code in the context of BT.
-- [ ] Add reset method to all nodes to enable retry.
+- [ ] Add reset method to tree_node to enable retry.
 - [x] **ERGENT** enable at position check in tree node.
 - [x] **TOP** ws_client enable request result bool return (otherwise large lag.)
 - [x] **ERGENT** use thread safe stack for udp in mios_reader to solve the error.
 - [X] **ERGENT** tree udp check mechanism and mios skill udp part.
 - [x] **ERGENT** add a udp mechanism to realize skill state sharing between mios and kios.
-- [x] (POSTPONED) add meta node for kios node.
+- [ ] (POSTPONED) add meta node for kios node.

 **THOUGHT**
+- [ ] The object to be grounded is determined at the start of the skill, which should be determined by action context.
 - [ ] Create a dummy object in action context, command context and mongoDB.

 SEE [DEVELOPMENT LOG](#development-log)